セレクトアイコン

 Brick Wall

-A wall of slag bricks made of byproducts from steelmaking.
+This is a wall of slag bricks made from steel byproducts.
 The English bond technique conveys the echoes of that time to the present day.